Jhonatafs/monitor-brightness/README.md

 Script to change monitor brightness from terminal

 ### Why I created this script
-I adopted I3wm on my Arch, but I couldn't adjust the screen brightness, even with help from the community through forums.
-Thus, I decided to create a script that met my expectations.
+I adopted I3wm on my Arch and decided to create a script that controlled the screen brightness.

 ### How to use
 Need the package: xorg-xrandr